zijiwork/zijiwork/README.md

-## Hi, I'm Mi Cheng, a Developer 🚀 from China HangZhou.
+## Hi, I'm Mi Cheng, a Developer 🚀 from China.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/